Paestum Campania, Italy Travel Guide

 Fertile lands produce olives, grapes, artichokes, and tomatoes.
 Proximity to the sea means fresh seafood.
 Local food tradition values simplicity, allowing ingredient quality to shine.

-Buffalo mozzarella (Mozzarella di Bufala Campana DOP) is a great ingredient.
+Buffalo mozzarella (Mozzarella di Bufala Campana DOP) is an excellent ingredient.
 Other important items: high-quality olive oil, San Marzano tomatoes, fresh seafood (anchovies, clams, octopus), pasta (Gragnano pasta), lemons, artichokes, and herbs including basil and oregano.

 Paestum cuisine features simple, fresh, and robust flavors.
 Dishes often use garlic, chili, and superb quality olive oil.
 The emphasis lies on natural taste, minimally altered.

 Paestum is specifically famous for its buffalo mozzarella.
-The Cilento region, south of Paestum, emphasizes more rustic, traditional food with local legumes, cured meats, and wild herbs.
+The Cilento region, south of Paestum, emphasizes more rustic, traditional cuisine with local legumes, cured meats, and wild herbs.

 A fresh, soft, white cheese from buffalo milk.
 Paestum is a production area.
 Find it at local dairies (caseifici) like Tenuta Vannulo or Caseificio Barlotti.